 Medicare Part D: Prescription Drug Coverage

 Part D of Medicare provides outpatient prescription drug coverage.
-Part D prescription drug coverage is not provided by Medicare but only through insurance companies that have contracts with the government to sell this coverage.
-If you decide not to join a Medicare Prescription Drug Plan when you’re first eligible, and you don’t have “creditable” prescription drug coverage you will have to pay a late enrollment penalty.
+Prescription drug coverage is not offered by Medicare but only through insurance companies that have contracts with the government to sell this coverage.
+If you don’t join a Medicare Prescription Drug Plan when you’re first eligible, and you don’t have “creditable” prescription drug coverage you will have to pay a late enrollment penalty for 2018 is 35 cents for every month you were not covered.
 It’s a permanent penalty that never goes away and only gets bigger the longer you are without coverage.

-Each Medicare Prescription Drug Plan has its own list of covered drugs which is called a “formulary”.
-Medicare drug plans place drugs that are in their formulary into five different “tiers”.
-The lower the tier the less you pay for the medication.
-Most of the common generic medications fall under Tier 1 or Tier 2 while most brand name drugs fall under Tiers 3 and 4.
+Each Medicare Prescription Drug Plan has its list of covered drugs which is called a “formulary.”
+Medicare drug plans place drugs that are in their formulary into five different “tiers.”
+The lower the tier, the less you pay for the medication.
+Most of the common generic medicines fall under Tier 1 or Tier 2 while most brand-name drugs fall under Tiers 3 and 4.